Hymns to Mary: Marian antiphons

-The Marian Anthems are sung primarily by Roman Catholics, particularly in religious communities after Compline.
+Modern Marian antiphons are sung primarily by Roman Catholics, particularly in religious communities after Compline.
 They are also used in Anglican communities where the traditional divine office is observed.
 Traditionally, they were also said after Lauds, and after each Canonical Hour when sung in choir, if the choir was then to disperse.
 These four antiphons were originally only performed in connection with psalms, but have been used as detached chants since 1239.